-- 150. We must record all the information necessary to undertake our investigatory work on our database.
+151. We must record all the information necessary to undertake our regulatory work on our database.
 Where we need to refer to children on our database, we may use their full name(s) if it is necessary to secure the evidence or where it relates to important safeguarding concerns.
 We should not record names in fields that are widely accessible to people, such as registration comments or memos.
-We can record children's names in more restricted fields, such as case comments and in evidence toolkits. - 151.
-We record:
+We can record children's names in more restricted fields, such as case comments and in evidence toolkits..

+152. We record:

-- the outcome of the investigation, including any action that we or the provider has taken or will take, and in the case of a person registered on the Childcare Register whether she or he is complying with the Childcare Register regulations - any evidence of non-compliance - any action we are taking in response to any non-compliance.
+- the outcome of the regulatory visit, including any action that we or the provider has taken or will take, and in the case of a person registered on the Childcare Register whether she or he is complying with the Childcare Register regulations - any evidence of non-compliance - any action we are taking in response to any non-compliance.

-152. The inspector must:
+153. The inspector must:

-- complete any electronic notes as soon as possible after the visit - normally, submit their evidence within three working days (exceptionally, where this is not possible, for example because of illness, the inspector must record in RSA the reasons for the delay) - arrange to securely store any evidence, including photographic and seized evidence in line with guidance - see The Police and Criminal Evidence Act 1984 in the section on 'Prosecutions' - decide on the next steps to take, sometimes through consultation with their manager - consider whether we should do an inspection when the investigation is concluded - complete an outcome summary in cases where the provider was found not to be complying and we or the provider needed to take action to put the matter right (further guidance on completing outcome summaries can be found in the writing guidance for inspectors).
+- complete any electronic notes as soon as possible after the visit - normally, submit their evidence within three working days (exceptionally, where this is not possible, for example because of illness, the inspector must record in the database the reasons for the delay) - arrange to store securely any evidence, including photographic and seized evidence in line with guidance - see The Police and Criminal Evidence Act 1984 in the section on 'Prosecutions' - decide on the next steps to take, through consultation with their manager if appropriate or necessary - consider whether we should do an inspection when the investigation is concluded - complete an outcome summary in cases where the provider was found not to be complying and we or the provider needed to take action to put the matter right (further guidance on completing outcome summaries can be found in the writing guidance for inspectors).

-Completing the investigation and closing the case
+Completing and closing the case

-- 153. We mark the investigation as complete within five working days of reaching a decision on the outcome of the investigation and initiating first steps, such as issuing a notice of intention to cancel registration or a welfare requirements notice. - 154.
-In some cases, we may be able to close the case at the same time as we mark the investigation as complete, but in others, we will need to keep the case open, for example where there are appeal rights.
-In these circumstances, where we need to keep the case open for matters outside our control, we close the case within three working days.
+- 154. We mark the regulatory activity as complete within five working days of reaching a decision on the outcomes and initiating first steps, such as issuing a notice of intention to cancel registration or a welfare requirements notice. - 155.
+On some occasions, we may be able to close the case at the same time as we mark the regulatory activity as complete.
+On other occasions, we will need to keep the case open due to a dependent activity, for example where there are appeal rights.
+When we need to keep the case open for matters outside our control, we close the case within three working days of the conclusion of the dependent activity.
 For example, we close the case within three working days of receiving the tribunal's written decision on the case, or within three working days of the provider completing actions in a welfare requirements notice.
 Where, exceptionally, this is not possible, for example because of illness, we record the reasons for this.